 About the balsamic.
 I recommend a reduction of an inexpensive balsamic as described in my article The Science of Balsamic Vinegar.
 Just gently boil the vinegar and reduce it by half.
 If you don't have balsamic (and just why don't you?), then use a splash of fresh lemon or lime juice.

-1) Prep.
-Chop off the woody part of the spear near the bottom, about 1/2 to 1".
-Lay the asparagus on a platter or in a pan and pour the oil over them and roll them around until they are lightly-covered.
+Prep.
+Chop off the woody part of the spear near the bottom, about ½ to 1 inch.
+If the stalk is woody, shave it with a carrot peeler.
+Lay the asparagus on a platter or in a pan and pour the oil over them and roll them around until they are lightly covered.
 Sprinkle on the salt and the spices.
 Shave the cheese on the long shaving side of a box grater so you have wide ribbons and set it aside.

-2) Fire up.
+Fire up.
 Set up in 2 zones, preheat the grill to medium hot on the direct side.
-Although we will cook in the hot zone, I always like to have a safe zonein case some cook too fast.
+Although we will cook in the hot zone, I always like to have a safe zone on the other side in case some cook too fast.
 Place the asparagus over direct heat at a right angle to the grid of the grill grates so they don't fall through.
 If you have a grill topper this is a good time to drag it out.
 Asparagus are among the best reasons to buy a product called GrillGrates.
 They can't fall through.
 If one commits suicide, just leave it alone.
 Don't try to retrieve it now.